knative/docs/eventing/samples/github-events/README.md

 kubectl apply -f eventing/samples/github-events/auth.yaml
 ```

-## Build and deploy the sample
+## Building and deploying the sample

 1. Use Docker to build the sample code into a container.
 To build and push with
-    Docker Hub, run these commands replacing `{username}` with your Docker Hub
+    Docker Hub, run the following commands, replacing `{username}` with your
-    username.
-Run the following from the _root_ of the `knative/docs` repo:
+    Docker Hub username.
+Run these commands, r following from the _root_ of the
+    `knative/docs` repo:

     ```shell
     # Build the container on your local machine